 All requests for information and assistance related to investigations conducted by auditors or investigators of Federal or State agencies that are concerned with potential Dishonest or Fraudulent Activities within the U. T. System, shall also be forwarded immediately to the Institutional Chief Audit Executive, who shall consult with institution legal advisors and notify the U. T. System Chief Audit Executive.
 Institution legal advisors shall notify the Office of General Counsel.

 Sec.
 9 Notification of Loss and Approval of Claims

-In accordance with the Board of Regents' Rules and Regulations, Rule 80601, the appropriate Chief Business Officer must notify the U. T. System Chief Compliance and Risk Officer as soon as it is known that a loss has occurred in order to obtain approval of all insurance and fidelity bond claims.
+In accordance with the Board of Regents' Rules and Regulations, Rule 80601, the appropriate Chief Business Officer must notify the U. T. System Chief Risk Officer as soon as it is known that a loss has occurred in order to obtain approval of all insurance and fidelity bond claims.